OPS-E2E-PPE/Advertising-docs/Advertising/bingads-12/guides/account-hierarchy-permissions.md

   * After multi-user consolidation the access token for user one@contoso.com will represent permissions to the consolidated list (superset) of accounts.
 The user role in effect will depend on the customer and account identifiers specified in the service request.
 Access tokens for two@contoso.com and three@contoso.com will no longer be accepted i.e., error 120 - UserLoginAccessDenied will be returned.

 ### <a name="multi-user-contactinfo"></a>Multi-User Contact Info
 A person with multi-user credentials is represented by multiple [User](../customer-management-service/user.md) objects and corresponding user identifiers.
+In effect, the same person's credentials can be associated with separate sets of user contact information i.e., unique contact information per customer.

 The [GetUser](../customer-management-service/getuser.md) response can vary depending on who makes the call, even with the same user identifier.
 Let's say for example, that prior to consolidation the identifiers for one@contoso.com, two@contoso.com, and three@contoso.com were 123, 456, and 789 respectively.
 Each user identifier effectively maps a person to a specific customer e.g., identifier 123 maps one@contoso.com to the original customer that the person could access.
 In this example we refer to 123 as the original user identifier.

 - If the access token for one@contoso.com is used to call [GetUser](../customer-management-service/getuser.md), and the UserId is nil or UserId is set to the original user identifier (e.g., 123), the operation will return [CustomerRole](../customer-management-service/customerrole.md) objects for all customers that the user can access.
 - If the access token for one@contoso.com is used to call [GetUser](../customer-management-service/getuser.md), and the UserId is set to either 456 or 789, the operation will only return one [CustomerRole](../customer-management-service/customerrole.md) object that maps this person to a specific customer.